International Court & Tribunal Internships

 "Working with the prosecutors at the ECCC has been an incredible experience.
 I've had the opportunity to absorb a tremendous amount about case management, trial skills, and international criminal law by working closely with driven, expert attorneys.
 On a personal level, being part of such an historically significant trial in the place where the crimes occurred is a life experience that I will continue to carry with me."

 - Catherine Wagner, Extraordinary Chambers in the Courts of Cambodia (2013)

-The Rapoport Center for Human Rights and Justice is now accepting applications for international human rights internships for the spring of 2016 with the following courts and tribunals.
+The Rapoport Center for Human Rights and Justice is now accepting applications for international human rights internships for the summer and/or fall of 2016 with the following courts and tribunals.
 These internships typically run from three to six months.
 A GPA of 3.3 or higher is preferred, but not required.
 Participants may be eligible to receive a stipend or academic credit, depending on the placement.

 2011 Rapoport Center Summer Fellow Kristian Aguilar (front row, far right) with other interns and supervisor Mario Garelli in front of the main OAS building during her internship with the Inter-American Commission on Human Rights